davesheinbein/SEI-CC-8/work/w08/d3/03-04-django-one-to-many-models/django-one-to-many-models.md

 class Cat(models.Model):
 ```

-As you can see, the first item in each 2-tuple represents the value that will be stored in the database.
-The second item represents the human-friendly "display" value.
+As you can see, the first item in each 2-tuple represents the value that will be stored in the database, e.g. `B`.

+The second item represents the human-friendly "display" value, e.g., `Breakfast`.

 Now let's enhance the `meal` field as follows: